Below are some of the key terms and phrases you'll hear when buying a tablet, along with an explanation of what they mean.

-Aspect ratio: This refers to the way the screen is laid out.
-Normal aspect ratios are 16:9 (16 wide divided by 9 tall), 16:10 and 4:3.
+Aspect ratio: This refers to the way the screen's laid out.
+Normal aspect ratios are 16:9 (16 parts wide to 9 parts tall), 16:10 and 4:3.

 Chassis: The chassis refers to the body of the tablet, what it’s made of and how it feels to hold